shawn-nyk/tp/docs/DeveloperGuide.md

 - Cons:
     - `execute` method becomes extremely long as it needs to contain switch statements to handle the execution of command X for the 4 different types of `Item`
-    - `XCommand` class is vulnerable to drastic changes when the parsing method of any one `Item` class changes
+    - `ABCCommand` class is vulnerable to drastic changes when the parsing method of any one `Item` class changes
-    - `XCommand` class holds more dependencies as it is now dependent on the 4 `Item` classes
+    - `ABCCommand` class holds more dependencies as it is now dependent on the 4 `Item` classes
     - Poor readability and maintainability
-    - A slight overhead increase as `Item` type needs to be passed in as a parameter to the `XCommand`, additional check for nullity in the parameter passed in is required
+    - A slight overhead increase as `Item` type needs to be passed in as a parameter to the `ABCCommand`, additional check for nullity in the parameter passed in is required

 **Conclusion**: Our group settled on the first design, since it better adheres to OOP principles such as